hatemr/Automatic-Writing-Editor/README.md

 Clear and effective communication is hard.
 Especially in a business with complex goals and shifting demands.
 That's why I am building a writing editor, to automatically grade one's writing.
 This tool aims to help people write reports in clear, concise prose.

 ## Plan
-[in progress]
 * Start with TFIDF approaches.
 Then try LSTMs, and add attention.
 If we get really far, then maybe BERT.
-But that's overkill.
-* Use HuggingFace's pytorch_transformers to try BERT.
-  * I tried BERT.
-The fine-tuning step takes too long on a CPU.
-However, I think that fine-tuning just applies softmax regression with the final hidden layer as input(?).
-  If so, then it's straightforward to extend BERT to our task.
-However, I should try simpler approaches first.
-  * Indeed, I found exactly such a blog.
-I guess I could try it along with other approaches to grade the essays.
-* For my automatic essay scoring model, the paper proposes a NN model and compares to two baselines, readily available.
-I guess I should take a stab at it from a blank- slate, then try the methods found in literature.
-* The dataset might be too small for BERT.
-Also, BERT might be overkill.
-But hey, why not?
+But only we get far.

+## Progress
+* __9/25/19__: learned about tf-idf approaches.
+Notes here: [TFIDF.md](notes/TFIDF.md).
+  * tf-idf is a method for embedding documents.
+I could feed in the document embeddings as features to predict the essay scores.
+This seems straightforward.
+Where is a tf-idf implementation?
+How do I pre-process the text to feed in in the right form?

 * https://github.com/NirantK/awesome-project-ideas#text